MeDA-Lab/NLA17/LinuxSimpleTutorial.md

 ```
 git clone https://github.com/wlab-pro/NLA17.git NLA17_test
 ```
+__Note__:
+If the folder already exists, git clone will fail.
+Please delete the folder or clone into another folder.
 ## wget or Filezilla
 In the release page, we can download the previous released file.
 ![image of release page](images/git_release.jpg)